mattermost/docs/source/channels/customize-your-channel-sidebar.rst

 - Select non-sequential channels and/or Direct Messages by pressing and holding CMD+Select (for Mac) or CTRL+Select (for Windows/Linux).
 - Press ESC to clear channel or Direct Message selections.

-Using the Mattermost Web or Desktop App, drag selected channels and/or Direct Messages between or within categories.
+Using the Mattermost Web or Desktop App, drag selected channels and/or direct messages between or within categories.

 .. tip::